andyvand/odroid-go-multi-firmware/README.md

 _Note: Those patches do not introduce breaking changes to non-GO (standard ESP32) projects and can safely be applied to your global esp-idf installation._

 ## Build Steps:
-1. Copy sdkconfig.odroid_go to sdkconfig
+1. Copy sdkconfig.odroid_go to sdkconfig or do `idf.py menuconfig` for custom targets.
 2. Compile firmware: `idf.py build`
 3. And then:
    - To produce image files: `python tools/pack.py`